Unrivalled connections

 - Suppliers are trying to maximize the economic upside of carbon credit sales between the VCM and compliance markets.
 How do they navigate this?

-Alexia Kelly - Managing Director of the Carbon Policy & Markets Initiative (CPMI), Hide Tide Foundation
+Alexia Kelly - Managing Director of the Carbon Policy & Markets Initiative (CPMI), High Tide Foundation

 Mandy Rambharos - CEO, Verra